-This park is located on South River Road, across from Shields Elementary School.
+This park is located on River Road, near the Shields Elementary School.
 It offers a great space for people of all ages.
 There is ample open space for various activities, two picnic table pavilions and a sledding hill for wintertime fun.